Digital Marketing Process

-- You use Google Ads to direct the customer to your website.
+- You use a Google Ads Strategy to direct the customer to your website.
 They get distracted and leave.
 They’re not ready to buy.

 - Using the Facebook we retarget that user on Instagram and direct them to a landing page.

 - Our landing page has an enticing offer to get them to join our mailing list.

 - The sign up to our mailing list such as mailchimp.

 - We automate a welcome email offering new subscribers a 10% discount.